DJayalath/Off-Road-Visual-Navigation/README.md

 5. Run the TFLite model online with `tflite-model/tflite_standalone.py`

 Notes: Prior to step 5, it may be necessary to resolve the order of the model's output heads.
 See Appendix D of the paper.
 For further information on any of the steps, see the paper and the included comments in the code.

+## License
+This work is all the original work of the author and is distributed under the GNU General Public License v3.0.